Transform Your Space: 20 Best Air-Purifying Plants for You!

 Rubber Plant

-The rubber plant is a beautiful houseplant with rubbery, glossy foliage dark green in color.
-They are low maintenance, adaptable plants and thrive if taken care of properly.
+The rubber plant is a beautiful houseplant with rubbery, glossy, dark green foliage.
+They are low-maintenance, adaptable plants and thrive if taken care of properly.

-Along with cheering your living room, bedroom, they also clean toxins from the air.
-They clean air and increase the humidity of the space too.
+Along with cheering your living room, and bedroom, they also clean toxins from the air.
+They clean the air and increase the humidity of the space too.

 Sunlight: Rubber plants like a lot of light that is indirect.
 Keeping them in a sunny spot by filtering the light with a sheer curtain will reduce the intensity of intense light.
 However, low light in the long term can lead to leggy rubber plants and dull leaves.